Introduction

 Credentialing for Excellence provides comprehensive training for those involved in all levels of the credentialing process, including medical staff professionals, medical staff leaders, committee members, board members, and legal counsel.
 Attendees will leave the three-day seminar with the skills and knowledge they need to manage the risks involved in credentialing and to use the credentialing process to establish a highly qualified medical staff that will provide quality patient care.
 The seminar is designed to be interactive, engaging and thought-provoking so that attendees will get the most out of their experience.

-Faculty, Lauren Massucci and Charles Chulack, use a unique approach by combining “credentialing lessons” with active participation by attendees in solving challenging credentialing issues.
+Faculty, Lauren Massucci, Mary Paterni, and Hala Mouzaffar use a unique approach by combining “credentialing lessons” with active participation by attendees in solving challenging credentialing issues.

 Upon completion of this program, participants should be able to: